Menditect/documentation/docs/coverage-goal.md

 ## Actions on a Coverage Goal

 :::info
-By default, there is always a single Coverage Goal, including all microflows in the revision.
+After creating an Application or Test Configuration, a default Coverage Goal is created without Exclude Filters, <br/>including all microflows in the revision.
 :::

 ### View Coverage Goals on an Application